 D. The ADA Tracking System shall not be called the "Special Needs List."

 The Expert notes the current system is not called the "Special Needs List."
-The Expert also notes that the date for the County to implement the ADA Tracking System is

-January 1, 2023; the County reports that system will likewise not be referred to as a "Special Needs" list or system.
+The County previously reported that the system would likewise not be referred to as a "Special Needs" list or system.
 This requirement is currently adequately implemented.